 - Discussion 3: Why Dream Big, Start Small, and Grow Slow?

 - Discussion 5: Starting and Growing an Urban Classical School (with Andy Phillips of New City School, Harrisburg, PA)

 - Discussion 6: Developing Sustainable Funding

 Russ Gregg is the founder and head of school at Hope Academy in Minneapolis, MN.
-Russ has served in this role for almost twenty years and is now helping others to start urban classical schools throughout the U.S. by means of the Spreading Hope Network.
-Russ and his wife Phyllis, who teaches 3rd grade at Hope Academy, live four blocks away from Hope Academy.
-They have three grown children.
-Russ serves on the Board of Directors of the Society for Classical Learning and has a B.A. in Global Studies from the University of Wisconsin-Madison.
+Russ has served in this role for almost 20 years and is now helping others to start urban classical schools throughout the US by means of the Spreading Hope Network.
+He and his wife, Phyllis, who teaches 3rd grade at Hope Academy, live four blocks away from Hope Academy.
+They have 3 grown children.
+Russ serves on the board of directors of the Society for Classical Learning and has a BA in global studies from the University of Wisconsin-Madison.

 We recommend that viewer purchase the following brief book by Russ Gregg of just 40 pages.

 - The Mark of God and Our Education Crisis by Russ Gregg

 Please Note: ClassicalU is currently developing a certification to accompany our course offerings.
 The certification credit component of this course is now active but also undergoing refinement and testing.